 The order Proboscidea currently regroups large mammals whose common features include tusks and a long, muscular trunk.
 Within the superorder Afrotheria, its sister group is Sirenia (dugongs and manatees).
 Its extant representatives belong to the Elephantidae family with only three species of elephants living in Africa or Asia (Loxodonta africana, Loxodonta cyclotis and Elephas maximus).
 However, this order was much more diversified in the fossil record.

-The Proboscideans have an African origin hypothetically with the stem genus Eritherium, found in the early Late Paleocene of Morocco (Gheerbrant 2009), and indubitably with other primitive forms as the small-sized Numidotherium or Barytherium, the first large-sized proboscidean.
-These primitive forms were only found in the late Early Eocene, and the Late Eocene and Early Oligocene, respectively, of Africa (Tassy 1990, Sanders et al. 2010).
+The proboscideans have an African origin hypothetically with the stem genus Eritherium, found in the early Late Paleocene of Morocco (Gheerbrant 2009), and indubitably with other primitive forms as the small-sized Phosphatherium and Numidotherium or the first large-sized proboscidean Barytherium.
+These primitive forms were only found in the late early Eocene, and the late Eocene and early Oligocene, respectively, of Africa (Tassy 1990, Sanders et al. 2010).
 It should be noted that the relationship of Eritherium is unresolved.
 After Gheerbrant et al (2018), it is sister group to either both the Proboscidea and Sirenia or to all tethytherians.
-The gomphotheres (Gomphotheriidae) and the deinotheres (Deinotheriidae) are the earliest proboscideans found outside of Africa in the fossil record.
-Their occurrence in Europe is linked to the Proboscidean Datum Event (sensu Tassy 1990) of the late Early Miocene (ca. 19.5-17.5 Ma; Göhlich 1999).
-This biogeographic event resulted from the counter clockwise rotation of Africa and Arabia plates leading to a collision with the Anatolian plate and the formation of a landbridge connecting Africa and Eurasia at the end of the Early Miocene (Rögl 1999a, b).
+The gomphotheres (Gomphotheriidae), the mammutids (Zygolophodon) and the deinotheres (Deinotheriidae) are the earliest proboscideans found outside of Africa in the fossil record.
+Their occurrence in Europe is linked to the Proboscidean Datum Event (sensu Tassy 1990) of the late early Miocene (ca. 19.5-17.5 Ma; Göhlich 1999).
+This biogeographic event resulted from the counter clockwise rotation of Africa and Arabia plates leading to a collision with the Anatolian plate and the formation of a landbridge connecting Africa and Eurasia at the end of the early Miocene (Rögl 1999a, b).
 This geographic change allowed remarkable terrestrial mammal exchanges including the gomphotheres and the deinotheres (e.g. Göhlich 1999, Sen 2013).
-Within the phylogeny of Proboscideans (Fig. 1), deinotheres are included in a clade composed only of forms typically weighing more than 1000 kg (mega herbivores) together with Elephantiformes (Phiomia, Mammut americanum, Gomphotherium and Elephantidae) of which they are the sister group (Hutchinson et al. 2011).
-The differentiation between dinotheres and Elephantiformes could have occurred as early as the end of the Eocene.
+Within the phylogeny of proboscideans (Fig. 1), deinotheres are included in a clade composed only of forms typically weighing more than 1000 kg (mega herbivores) together with Elephantiformes (Phiomia, Mammut, Gomphotherium and Elephantidae) of which they are the sister group (Hutchinson et al. 2011).
+The differentiation between deinotheres and Elephantiformes could have occurred as early as the end of the Eocene (e.g. Delmer 2009).
 However, phylogenetic relationships within the Deinotheriidae family remain uncertain to this day.

 Figure 1.
 Simplified, stratigraphically calibrated, phylogeny of Proboscideans (modified from Hutchinson et al. 2011).